-Influenza activity remained low in Ireland during week 1 2022, with six laboratory confirmed cases notified.
-Notified confirmed influenza cases (N=43) in Ireland during the 2021/2022 season to date, have predominately been associated with influenza A -the majority subtyped as A(H3) and one subtyped as A(H1)pdm09.
-In the European region, influenza activity continued to increase, and is predominately associated with influenza A(H3).
-ECDC has declared that the influenza epidemic in Europe has started for the 2021/2022 season.
+Influenza activity remained low in Ireland during week 2 2022 however continued to slowly increase with sixteen laboratory confirmed cases notified.
+Notified confirmed influenza cases (N=59) during the 2021/2022 season to date, have been associated with influenza A, the majority subtyped as A(H3) and two subtyped as A(H1)pdm09.
+In the European region, influenza activity continued to increase, predominately associated with influenza A(H3) and some countries reported circulation of A(H3) and A(H1)pdm09.
+As of week 52 2021, ECDC declared that the influenza epidemic in Europe has started for the 2021/2022 season.